 The total cost for all of this food was $47.92 after tax.
 That’s a lot of money, but this is also a lot of quality food.
-Again, this is the same stuff served at Trail’s End, which costs ~$39 per adult.
-Granted, that’s an all-you-can-eat buffet, but there are obvious limits on how much the average person can or will eat.
+Again, this is the same stuff that used to be served at Trail’s End, which now costs ~$30 per adult.
+Granted, that’s an all-you-can-eat meal, but there are obvious limits on how much the average person can or will eat.

-Given the price and overall quality of the food, we’d consider the family feasts at Trail’s End Takeout a bargain by Walt Disney World standards.
+Given the price and overall quality of the food, we’d consider the family feasts at P & J’s Southern Takeout a bargain by Walt Disney World standards.
 This is realistically on par with the “real world” prices we pay for comparable meals at 4 Rivers Smokehouse when doing takeout there.
 That’s saying a lot.